 Medical Assistant Program Graduate

 Fortis is proud to have a campus in Westerville, in the Columbus region of Ohio, where education is so highly valued: the area is home to an estimated 52 colleges and universities.
-Our Basic X-Ray Machine Operator Program includes an ideal balance of traditional classroom instruction, small-group learning, and laboratory modules to help you train to become a Medical Assistant With X-Ray Tech experience or a Basic X-Ray Machine Operator.
+Our Medical Assisting with Basic X-Ray Operation Program includes an ideal balance of traditional classroom instruction, small-group learning, and laboratory modules to help you train to become a Medical Assistant With X-Ray Tech experience or a Basic X-Ray Machine Operator.

 Westerville is a great place for aspiring students looking to start a career in healthcare.
 In fact, healthcare is one of the city’s top five industries.
 Prepare to gain a foothold in the industry by training to become a medical assistant with basic x-ray skills.